William Tuke: Early life

 William Tuke was born on 24 March 1732 in York into a prominent Quaker family.
 His father Samuel was a stuff-weaver and shopkeeper, who died when Tuke was 16.
 His mother Ann died seven years later.
 Tuke attended boarding school for two or three years, after which he pursued further studies under clergymen.
 At age 14, he began an apprenticeship at his aunt's wholesale tea business, which he inherited on her death in 1746.

 Family life

 Tuke married Elizabeth Hoyland in 1754 and fathered four children.
 After Elizabeth died giving birth to their fifth child, Tuke met and married Esther Maud in 1765.
-Tuke and his wife were deeply involved in the Friends community and advocated stricter adherence to Quaker principles.
+Tuke and his wife were deeply involved in the Religious Society of Friends and advocated stricter adherence to Quaker principles.
 For five decades, he travelled to London for the Yearly Meeting, serving as clerk there in 1783.
 Meanwhile, Tuke remained involved in the family business alongside his eldest son and business partner, Henry.
 Ann Tuke, his daughter by Esther Maud, married William Alexander of the prominent Ipswich Quaker banking family.